A topic from the subject of Literature Review in Chemistry.

 Environmental Protection

-Chemical safety and risk assessment play a crucial role in environmental protection by identifying and mitigating potential risks to human health and the environment.
+Chemical safety and risk assessment plays a crucial role in environmental protection by identifying and mitigating potential risks to human health and the environment.
+This involves risk assessments for chemical releases, waste management, and pollution control.

 Conclusion